Mountain Pine Ridge Reserve, Belize

 A Wild Escape in Belize's Jungle

 Ride a helicopter over the great Blue hole—a giant sinkhole—to Blancaneaux, a Francis Ford Coppola hotel in the mountains of northwestern Belize.
-With rainforest hiking, a private pool, and beautiful waterfalls, the place couldn't be more peaceful--or off the grid (from $279).
-This appeared in the November/December 2014 issue.
+With rainforest hiking, a private pool, and beautiful waterfalls, the place couldn't be more peaceful--or off the grid.